google/googletest/README.md

 Welcome to **Google Test**, the Google C++ Test Framework!

-This GitHub repository is a merger of the former <googletest> and <googlemock> products, which are so closely related that it makes sense to maintain and release them together.
+This GitHub repository is a merger of the formerly separate GoogleTest and GoogleMock projects.
+These were so closely related that it makes sense to maintain and release them together.

 ## GoogleTest ##